4 Types of Effective Behavior Charts for Kids (Free Templates)

 The key to making the sticker chart work is not to complicate things.
 This is meant to be a simple behavior chart and will work best for younger children.
 Adding extra steps will just confuse everyone.
 You can just place the stickers on a piece of paper or a chart.
 The younger children will not care if they earned the sticker on a particular day; they just want to count how many stickers are on the chart when they are done.

-Parents can also try out a few different methods of this behavior chart for older children.
-Options like color charts, start charts, and written charts are effective too; they just require a different input method to get it done.
+Parents can also try out a few different methods of this chart for older children.
+Options like colour charts, start charts, and written charts are effective too; they just require a different input method to get it done.
 It is easy to add a more in-depth reward system if necessary for older children.

 Chore chart